IngloriousCoderz/inglorious-engine/README.md

     - `remove`: Used to remove an entity from the game state.
     - `morph`: Used to dynamically change the behaviors associated with an entity's type.

-4.  **Ergonomic Immutability with Immer**: The state is immutable, but to make this easy to work with, we use Immer.
+4.  **Ergonomic Immutability with Mutative**: The state is immutable, but to make this easy to work with, we use Mutative.
 Inside your event handlers, you can write code that looks like it's mutating the state directly.
-Immer handles the magic behind the scenes, producing a new, updated state with structural sharing, giving you the performance benefits of immutability with the developer experience of mutable code.
+Mutative handles the magic behind the scenes, producing a new, updated state with structural sharing, giving you the performance benefits of immutability with the developer experience of mutable code.

 5.  **Composable Handlers via Function Piping**: Instead of large, monolithic "reducers," you build event handlers by composing smaller, pure functions.
 The engine encourages a pipeline pattern where an event and the current state are passed through a series of decorators or transformations.
 This makes your logic highly modular, reusable, and easy to test in isolation.